evpo/EncryptPad/deps/botan/doc/api_ref/rng.rst

 HMAC_DRBG
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-HMAC DRBG is a random number generator designed by NIST and specified in SP 800-90A.
+HMAC-DRBG is a random number generator designed by NIST and specified in SP 800-90A.
 It seems to be the most conservative generator of the NIST approved options.